yukiyamaguch/AT4EvasionAttack-Experiment/README.md

 # Attack Tree for Evasion Attack
 - - -
-This repository is the experimental codes of this thesis.
+This repository is the experimental codes of the paper: Attack Tree for Evasion Attack.
+We conducted the experiments to evaluate the versatality and effectiveness of our methods.
-We made 3 image classification models in different domains and conducted evasion attacks to calculate model error ratio.
+We made 3 image classification models in different domains and conducted evasion attacks to calculate model error rates.
 Then, we calculate the root value of attack trees using them.